avaneev/prvhash/README.md

 PRVHASH can generate 64- to unlimited-bit hashes, yielding hashes of approximately equal quality independent of the chosen hash length.
-PRVHASH is based on 64-bit math.
+PRVHASH is based on 64-bit math, which is scalar, portable, cross-platform, inlineable, C++ compatible.
 The use of the function beyond 1024-bit hashes is easily possible, but has to be statistically tested.
 For example, any 32-bit element extracted from 2048-, or 4096-bit resulting hash is as collision resistant as just a 32-bit hash.
 It is a fixed execution time hash function that depends